luchiniatwork/cambada/README.md

 ## Easy Aliases

-One of the simple powers of tools.deps is the ability to define aliases on `deps.edn`.
-When we used the alias `cambada` above, we simply specified it as an extra dependency to be resolved (therefore the `-R` when calling `clj`).
+One of the powers-in-simplicity of `tools.deps` is the ability to define aliases on `deps.edn`.
+When we used the alias `cambada` on the section above, we simply specified it as an dependency to be resolved (therefore the `-R` when calling `clj`).

-You can also be a lot more perscritive in your aliases making them do more work for you.
+You can also be a lot more prescriptive in your aliases by making them do more work for you.
 For instance, the alias below will create a versioned uberjar:

 ``` clojure
 {:aliases {:uberjar